FlatBallFlyer/IBM-Data-Merge-Utility/USERS_GUIDE.md

 ---
 #### Insert
 The Insert directive will insert sub-templates at bookmarks within the content.
+During the execution of this directive sub-templates will be merged and their output will be inserted into the parent template at a bookmark.
+All bookmarks are removed from the template before it is inserted.
+Un-replaced tags are inserted along with content.

 ##### Bookmarks
-A Bookmark Segment marks a location within the Content where sub-templates can be inserted Bookmarks are wrapped strings that start with "bookmark" and conform to this pattern
+A Bookmark Segment marks a location within the Content where sub-templates can be inserted and identifies the sub-template to be inserted.
+Bookmarks are wrapped strings that start with "bookmark" and conform to this pattern

 bookmark = "**name**" group = "**group**" template = "**template**" varyby = "**varyBy**" insertAlways